 Some Brizo faucets are still assembled and finished at Delta's highly automated assembly plant in Jackson, Tennessee.
 Most, however, are manufactured in China at Delta's factory in Panyu, or by outside manufacturers under contract to Masco.

 The shift in manufacturing from the U.S. to China has been gradual over two decades.
-As Brizo adds new collections, they are contracted to outside companies for manufacturing.
+As Brizo adds new collections, most are contracted to outside companies for manufacturing.

-Today, only Brizo's older collections such as Vessi, and Artesso are still made in the U.S.A. – no more than one-third of the faucets currently sold by Brizo in North American.
+Today, only Brizo's older collections such as Vessi, and Artesso are still made in the U.S.A. – no more than one-third of the faucets currently sold by Brizo in North America.

 As older collections are retired, American-made faucets will become an even smaller percentage of the faucets sold by the company.